qfpl/reflex-dom-storage/README.md

   -- insert the new value for Tag1 into local storage tellStorageInsert Tag1 $ (&) <$> current dTag1 <@> eChange
 ```
+along with some instances around the `ExampleTag` so that the keys can be marshalled to and from `Text` and the values can be marshalled to and from JSON.